You are here

 Building Safety: Mainstreaming GBV Interventions into Emergency Preparedness, Prevention and Response

-In the last decade, the Agency has also taken significant steps to mainstream gender, Gender-Based Violence (GBV) and protection considerations into its emergency response.
-UNRWA has taken a multi-sectoral approach to addressing GBV for Palestine refugees, including both response and prevention initiatives by ensuring survivors’ access to services through the establishment of a referral system and by engaging community members in prevention and awareness-raising initiatives.
-One of the Agency’s main initiative is the multi-year programme Building Safety: Mainstreaming GBV Interventions into Emergency Preparedness, Prevention and Response.
+Over the last decade, the Agency has taken significant steps to mainstream gender and protection considerations into its emergency response, including prevention and response initiatives to address gender-based violence (GBV).
+UNRWA has taken a multi-sectoral approach to addressing GBV for Palestine refugees by ensuring survivors’ access to services through the establishment of referral systems and by engaging community members in prevention and awareness-raising initiatives.
+One of the Agency’s main initiatives is the multi-year programme Building Safety: Mainstreaming GBV Interventions into Emergency Preparedness, Prevention and Response.
 In 2017, UNRWA became a member of the Call to Action on Protection from GBV in Emergencies.
+In response to the outbreak of the COVID-19 pandemic, UNRWA rapidly developed and issued guidance and adapted service provision to ensure that assistance could be provided to GBV survivors.
+Specifically, the Agency pivoted to offer remote assistance through helplines, WhatsApp check-ins and adjusted referral pathways, and disseminated information via social media, text messages and television on how to access services.

 Economic Opportunities for Women

 Palestine refugee women have higher levels of unemployment than men.
-Considering the challenges faced by women in terms of employment and engagement in economic activities, UNRWA provides economic opportunities to women and reduce the disparity in employment between women and men.
-In 2017, 15,898 Palestine refugee women had access to loans provided by UNRWA’s microfinance programme to support initiatives leading to better economic opportunities for women.
+Considering the challenges faced by women in terms of employment and engagement in economic activities, UNRWA provides economic opportunities to women to help reduce the disparity in employment between women and men.
+In 2021, 13,861 women accessed loans through the Agency’s Microfinance programme in four fields of operation (Gaza, West Bank, Jordan and Syria).
 Through its Job Creation Programme, Palestine refugee women receive job opportunities in a wide range of professions in UNRWA installations and partner community-based organizations.
-UNRWA also delivers tailored vocational training for women in order to provide them with the necessary skills to enter the job market.
+UNRWA also delivers tailored vocational training for women to provide them with the necessary skills to enter the job market.
 The Agency’s Young Women Leadership Programme offers training courses in life skills, project cycle management, IT, English and women’s rights to young female graduates between 22 and 28 years-old.
+In 2021, 45 per cent of the 7,930 students enrolled in the eight UNRWA Vocational Training Centers (VTCs) were female.

 Maternal and Child Health Services